UW Medicine responds to high court decision on abortion

-Can a faculty member or UW clinician perform an abortion procedure for a patient located in Washington even if Washington is not their permanent residence?
+Can a faculty member or UW clinician perform an abortion procedure for a patient located in Washington even if Washington is not the patient’s permanent residence?

 Generally, yes.
-While it is possible that some states may, in the future, attempt to reach across state borders to prohibit abortion for individuals who live in their state, such restrictions are almost certain to be challenged in court.
+While it is possible that in the future some states may attempt to reach across state borders to prohibit abortion for individuals who live in their state, such restrictions are almost certain to be challenged in court.
 We are not aware of any states that have successfully implemented such laws and will continue to monitor the legal landscape.

 No. If a state prohibits abortion by medication, faculty and UW employees must abide by the laws of that state when treating a patient who is physically present in that state.

 Generally, yes.
-Washington does not have a law that restricts abortion to patients who are located in Washington, regardless of what state they live in.
+Washington law allows Washington clinicians to provide abortion services to patients who are located in Washington, regardless of what state they live in.
 A patient presenting in Washington for services may be treated in Washington, consistent with the laws of Washington.
-Faculty should advise patients that the abortion inducing medication should only be used in Washington.
-Faculty must dispense abortion-inducing medication in Washington and only issue the prescriptions to pharmacies located in Washington.
+Faculty should advise patients that the abortion inducing-medication must only be used in Washington.
+Faculty must dispense abortion inducing medication in Washington and only issue the prescriptions to pharmacies located in Washington.
 While it is possible that in the future some states may attempt to reach across state borders to prohibit abortion for their citizens, we are not aware of any states that do so successfully and will continue to monitor the legal landscape.

 Are there implications for our medical students now that Roe is overturned?

-Are there implications for UW Medicine residencies and fellowships now that Roe is overturned?
+Are there implications for UW Medicine residencies and fellowships now that Roe has been overturned?

-Currently, all UW Medicine-sponsored residencies and fellowships where abortion is taught occur in Washington (this includes OB-GYN and Family Medicine residencies and family planning/reproductive health fellowships).
-The Supreme Court decision does not have any immediate implications for these residents and fellows.
+Currently all UW Medicine-sponsored residencies and fellowships where abortion is taught occur in Washington (this includes OB-GYN and Family Medicine residencies and family planning/reproductive health fellowships).
+The Supreme Court Dobbs decision does not have any immediate implications for these residents and fellows.

-Are there implications for the Family Medicine Residency Network (FMRN) now that Roe is overturned?
+Are there implications for the Family Medicine Residency Network (FMRN) now that Roe has been overturned?